behzadam/rickandmortygraphql/README.md

 We want to use our custom hooks and aslo fetcher.

-( graphql-codegen generates custom hook and a fetcher but here we want to use axios instead)
+( graphql-codegen generates custom hooks and a fetcher but we want to use our custom hook and axios )

 Then this is the `codegen.yml` file: